Hermes-25/github_submissions_web_scrapping/README.md

 - `main.py`: The main script to run the project.
 - `submission_format.csv`: The CSV file containing the required criteria (columns).
-- `github_links.txt`: A text file containing the GitHub repository URLs to be processed.
+- `github_links.csv`: A text file containing the GitHub repository URLs to be processed.

 ## Running the Project

 1. **Prepare the Input Files**:
     - `submission_format.csv`: This file should contain the column names required for the validation in the first row.
-    - `github_links.txt`: List all GitHub repository URLs you want to process, each on a new line.
+    - `github_links.csv`: List all GitHub repository URLs you want to process, each on a new line.

 2. **Set Up the Environment**:
     - Ensure `main.py`, `submission_format.csv`, and `github_links.txt` are in the same directory.